dataminer-site/dataminer-site.github.io/_posts/2022-01-06-time-zones.md

 We hope that the functionality provided can enable temporal analytic applications involving time zones.
 We also look forward to seeing any custom calendar extensions that our users dream up!

-Last but not least, if you encounter any problems when using our integration, please open an issue in DuckDB's issue tracker!
+Last but not least, if you encounter any problems when using our integration, please open an issue in dataminer's issue tracker!